iafisher/venice/docs/tutorial.md

 # An Introduction to the Venice Programming Language
 Venice is a modern, high-level, statically-typed programming language.
 It is designed to be powerful, intuitive, and easy to learn.
 This tutorial introduces the reader to the fundamental concepts and features of Venice.
-It assumes that the reader has a working knowledge of at least one other programming language.
+It assumes that the reader has working knowledge of at least one other programming language.

 **NOTE:** Venice is currently in the early stages of development, and not all of the features described in this tutorial have been implemented.